flutter/website/faq.md

 ### Does Flutter come with a framework?

 Yes!
-Flutter ships with a functional-reactive style framework, inspired by React.
+Flutter ships with a modern framework, inspired by React.
 Flutter's framework is designed to be layered and customizable (and optional).
 Developers can choose to use only parts of the framework, or a different framework.